-Supreme Court: UK parliament suspension 'unlawful'
+Johnson flies home from NY early after UK court verdict

 The Speaker of the House of Commons said the parliament "must convene without delay", and will start to consult party leaders "immediately".

+Johnson, in New York for the United Nations general assembly, announced he would be flying back to London on Tuesday night, after his speech, rather than on Wednesday, and described himself as "strongly disagree[ing]" with the Supreme Court verdict.

+Meanwhile, in Brighton, the opposition Labour leader, Jeremy Corbyn, called on Johnson to "consider his position", while bringing forward his own keynote speech 24 hours - in preparation of a possible return of parliament as early as Wednesday.

-Johnson suspended parliament until 14 October, arguing it was to allow a Queen's Speech to outline the government's new policies.
+Johnson had suspended parliament until 14 October, arguing it was to allow a Queen's Speech to outline the government's new policies.

-However, the court said that it was wrong to stop parliament carrying out its duties in the run-up to the UK leaving the EU on 31 October.
+However, the court on Tuesday morning said that it was wrong to stop parliament carrying out its duties in the run-up to the UK leaving the EU on 31 October.

 "The effect on the fundamentals of our democracy was extreme," the Supreme Court's president, Lady Hale, said delivering the ruling .